-Who is the tree for?
+So who is the tree for?

-It’s doubtful it was for some other species, as God makes clear than humans have dominion over the world.
+It’s doubtful it was for some other species, as God makes clear humans have dominion over the world.
 The tree also wasn’t meant only for God and those god-like, as he clearly states: “The man has now become like one of us, knowing good and evil.”
 “One of us.”
 They already possess this knowledge, the tree is unnecessary.

 Could the tree of the knowledge of good and evil been intended for our creations?
 For that which follows us?

 Are our creations on the cusp of self-awareness and the ability to choose right and wrong, good and evil?